 NDICATOR: GRADE: RECOMMENDATIONS 34.
-Resources are available to support the government's childhood healthy living and obesity prevention strategy/action plan BENCHMARK: A website and other resources exist to support programs and initiatives of the childhood healthy living and obesity prevention strategy/action plan KEY FINDINGS: Various online resources and media campaigns exist for residents of Alberta that support the childhood healthy living and obesity prevention strategy/action plan.
-AHS continues to develop relevant resources for public use. Α PRACTICE Increase public knowledge of resources available.
+Resources are available to support the government's childhood healthy living strategy/action plan BENCHMARK: A website and other resources exist to support programs and initiatives of the childhood healthy living strategy/action plan KEY FINDINGS: Various online resources and media campaigns exist for residents of Alberta that support the childhood healthy living strategy/action plan.
+AHS continues to develop relevant resources for public use.
+A PRACTICE Increase public knowledge of resources available.
 35. Food rating system and dietary guidelines for foods served to children exists BENCHMARK: There is an evidence-based food rating system and dietary guidelines for foods served to children and tools to support their application KEY FINDINGS: In 2008, the Alberta Nutrition Guidelines for Children and Youth (ANGCY) were released to support the provision of nutritious foods and beverages in child-oriented settings, such as in schools, childcare centres, recreation facilities, and at community events.
 A RESEARCH Investigate reasons for low implementation rates of the ANGCY.
-36. Support to assist the public and private sectors to comply with nutrition policies BENCHMARK: Support (delivered by qualified personnel) is available free of charge to facilitate compliance with nutrition policies KEY FINDINGS: Various government organizations and NGOs with dedicated personnel exist in Alberta to steward childhood healthy living and obesity prevention action, including support (to schools etc.) to adhere to policies such as the ANGCY.
+PRACTICE Increase adoption and implementation of ANGCY by target audiences (i.e. schools, recreation facilities).
+Evaluate the ANGCY to see if updates need to be made based on the Canada Food Guide Create menu planning guides based on the Canada Food Guide for target populations.
+POLICY Mandate the implementation of existing rating systems and guidelines.
+36. Support to assist the public and private sectors to comply with nutrition policies BENCHMARK: Support (delivered by qualified personnel) is available free of charge to facilitate compliance with nutrition policies KEY FINDINGS: Various government organizations and NGOs with dedicated personnel exist in Alberta to steward childhood healthy living strategy/action plan, including support (to schools etc.) to adhere to policies such as the ANGCY.
 A PRACTICE Increase the capacity of public health dietitians to assist public and private sectors.
 Integrate supports to assist the public and private sectors to comply with nutrition policies at the system level for more strategic action.